pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 This is why I'm unimpressed with decentralized consensus as a political solution.
 Bitcoin has been wildly unstable, with controversies and forks happening querterly.
 I personally suspect stability will actually mean "dominant ownership."
-It doesn't seem like a unique victory over political realities, and it *still* comes with the <a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">high cost of Proof-of-Work</a>.
+It doesn't seem like a unique victory over political realities, and it *still* comes with the high cost of proof-of-work.

 <br>

-## Ok, what about Proof-of-Stake?
+## Ok, what about proof-of-stake (PoS)?

-Some folks in the crypto-coin world -- most notably, Ethereum -- have been working on a new solution for decentralized consensus called Proof-of-Stake.
+Some folks in the crypto-coin world - most notably the Ethereum project - have been working on a new solution for decentralized consensus called proof-of-stake.
-It is an attempt to solve the cost problem of Proof-of-Work, and it involves no excessive energy use.
+It is an attempt to solve the cost problem of proof-of-work, and it involves no excessive energy use.

-I like the spirit of Proof-of-Stake, because it tries to solve the problem, but I'm going to point out two things:
+I like the spirit of proof-of-stake because it tries to solve the problem, but I'm going to point out two things:

- 1. Proof-of-Stake is not yet proven, and, prior to Proof-of-Work, nobody was sure that decentralized consensus was possible.
-When Proof-of-Work started to be discuseed, computer scientists were running naked in the streets with excitement.
-Therefore I default to extreme skepticism -- but I'll keep my eye out for any nerdy-looking streakers.
+ 1. Proof-of-stake is not yet proven, and, prior to proof-of-work, nobody was sure that decentralized consensus was possible.
+When proof-of-work gained acceptance, computer scientists were running naked in the streets with excitement.
+Therefore I default to extreme skepticism - but I'll keep my eye out for any nerdy-looking streakers.
  2. Anybody who's been involved in crypto-currencies for more than a year who smoothly transitions from "PoW is a great revolution" to "obviously PoW was never the long term solution" deserves a hard poke in the eye for the duration of my choosing.

-I'd explain Proof-of-Stake here, except that I don't totally understand it yet.
+I'd explain proof-of-stake here, except that I don't totally understand it yet.
 From what I understand, it involves operators placing some of their currency holdings into a shared pot.
-Then, a random lottery is chosen from those operators, with weighting given for the people who put value into the pot.
+Then, a random lottery is chosen from those operators, with better odds given for a larger stake.
-And -- I *think* -- you risk losing what you place in the pot if you do something provably incorrect during your turn as the leader.
+And - I *think* - you risk losing what you place in the pot if you do something provably incorrect during your turn as the leader.

 (That could be wrong.
-If somebody on HN or Twitter corrects me, I'll update it.)
+If somebody on HN or Twitter corrects me, I'll update the explanation here.)

-Proof-of-Stake could work out.
+Proof-of-stake could work out.
 It could be great.
 I'm waiting to see.
 Until then, let's talk about another option that I think can work just fine: services with blockchains.